tiprankstipranks

 We may face difficulties with respect to the planned consolidation and relocation of our Tennessee-based manufacturing and distribution operations, and may not realize the benefits thereof.

-On February 21, 2024, we announced our intention to invest approximately $80.0 million over the next five years to expand and consolidate our existing Tennessee-based manufacturing and distribution operations to a new, larger facility in Portland, Tennessee.
-As part of the expansion, we expect to relocate our Tennessee-based manufacturing operations to a more than 600,000 square foot facility.
-Construction and development of the new facility is complicated and may present significant challenges, including delays, cost overruns or other complications.
+In fiscal 2024, we announced our intention to invest substantial capital over the next five years to expand and consolidate our existing Tennessee-based manufacturing and distribution operations to a new, larger facility in Portland, Tennessee.
+As part of the expansion, we expect to relocate our Tennessee-based manufacturing operations to a larger facility.
+Construction and development of the new facility is complicated and has in the past, and in the future may, present significant challenges, including delays, cost overruns or other complications.
+It can also exacerbate the geographic contraction risks described above.
 In addition, there can be no assurance that we will be able to establish our planned consolidated facility within the planned timeline, or at all.
-The expense and time required to bring this facility online and to assure that our products manufactured at such facilities comply with our quality standards could be greater than currently anticipated.
+The expense and time required to bring this facility online and to assure that our products manufactured at such facility comply with our quality standards could be greater than currently anticipated.
 Any of the foregoing could have a material adverse effect on our business, prospects, results of operations and financial condition and could cause our results of operations to differ materially from our projections.

 Production